jmcdl/jmcdl/site/blog/bitcoin-preston-pysh.md

 local governments and individuals (with various forms of universal basic income).

-3. Once the acute phase of the shutdown is over, demand comes back quickly, especially for commodities like oil, but with a lot of supply capacity removed during the crisis, supply won't be able to keep up and commodity prices will "rip higher".
+3. Once the acute phase of the shutdown is over, demand comes back quickly, especially for commodities like oil, but with a lot of supply capacity removed during the crisis, supply won't be able to keep up and commodity prices will 'rip higher'.
-The price rises will cause measures of inflation to "skyrocket".
+The price rises will cause measures of inflation to 'skyrocket'.

 4. Interest rates are set relative to inflation and will therefore increase rapidly in response to inflation.
 Since interest rates are an important component of the [Capital Asset Pricing Model](https://en.wikipedia.org/wiki/Capital_asset_pricing_model), which